channeng/Gmailer/README.md

 ```
     From:    John "my_username@gmail.com"
     To:      user1@gmail.com; user2@gmail.com;
-    Subject: This are my family members
+    Subject: A table of my family members
 ```
 ```
     ------------------------------